pguso/ai-agents-from-scratch/tutorial/01-foundation/03-llm-wrapper/lesson.md

 By the end of this lesson, you will:

 - ✅ Understand how to wrap complex libraries as Runnables
-- ✅ Convert Messages to LLM prompts
+- ✅ Convert Messages to LLM chat history
 - ✅ Handle model loading and lifecycle
 - ✅ Implement streaming for real-time output
 - ✅ Add temperature and other generation parameters
-- ✅ Manage context windows and token limits
+- ✅ Manage context windows and chat history
-- ✅ Build a production-ready LLM interface
+- ✅ Handle batch processing with history isolation

 ## Core Concepts